gnanasai5111/Software-concepts/Javascript/README.md

 - In an event, this refers to the element that received the event.
 - Methods like call(), apply(), and bind() can refer this to any object.

+## Scope

+- Scope determines accessibility of variables in different parts of the code.
+- **Global Scope** : Variables declared outside any function/block.
+Accessible everywhere.
+- **Function Scope** : Variables declared inside a function.
+Accessible only within that function.
+- **Block Scope** : Introduced with let and const.
+Variables inside {} (if/else, loops, etc.) are accessible only inside that block.

+## Scope Chain

+- When accessing a variable, JavaScript searches in the current scope.
+- If not found, moves upward to the parent scope.
+- Continues until it reaches the global scope.
+- This chain of scopes is called the Scope Chain.

+## Lexical Environment

+- A lexical environment in JavaScript is a data structure that stores variables and functions defined in the current scope, along with references to all outer scopes.
+It is also known as the lexical scope.
+- The lexical environment is created when a function is defined and persists as long as the function or any of its closures remain accessible.